 The pedal also features EarthQuaker’s proprietary Flexi-Switch technology, which means that the true bypass switching of the pedal is both latching and momentary simultaneously.
 Hold the pedal for momentary functionality or quickly stomp it as per usual to use it in latching mode.

 The Plumes by EarthQuaker Devices is certainly one of the best overdrive pedals out there.

 EarthQuaker Devices is featured in My New Microphone's Top 11 Best Guitar/Bass Effects Pedal Brands To Know & Use.

 Hamstead Soundworks Odyssey

 Coming in at number 5 is the Hamstead Soundworks Odyssey (link to check the price at Hamstead Soundworks): an impressive and versatile overdrive pedal.

 Hamstead Soundworks Odyssey is a superb analog overdrive pedal with interactive controls for staggering versatility.

-The Odyssey features 3 clipping mode, accessible via one of the toggle switch.
-These mode are:
+The Odyssey features 3 clipping modes, accessible via one of the toggle switches.
+These modes are:

 - C1: symmetrical clipping for consistent, classic pedal drive tones.